 TO:

 (the "debtor")

 ADDRESS:

 DESCRIPTION OF INTEREST IN LAND:

 (the "taxable property")

-TAKE NOTICE that a Notice of Seizure and Assignment of Taxable Property was given in respect of taxable property on, 20 f the
+TAKE NOTICE that a Notice of Seizure and Assignment of Taxable Property was given in respect of the taxable property on, 20

-AND TAKE NOTICE that unpaid taxes, including penalties and interest, in the amount of do (\$), remain unpaid and are due and owing in respect of the taxable property. llars
+AND TAKE NOTICE that unpaid taxes, including penalties and interest, in the amount of dollars (\$), remain unpaid and are due and owing in respect of the taxable property.

-AND TAKE NOTICE that a sale of the right to assignment of the taxable property will be conducted public tender [or auction] for unpaid taxes, penalties and interest owed to the Mosquito, Grizzly Bellead, Lean Man First Nations.
+AND TAKE NOTICE that a sale of the right to assignment of the taxable property will be conducted by public tender [or auction] for unpaid taxes, penalties and interest owed to the Sakimay First Nations.

 The public tender [or auction] will take place on:

 , 20 at o'clock at

-[locati on].
+[location].

-The tax administrator will conduct the public tender [auction] at the above time and place unless it is necess to adjourn in which case a further notice will be published. sary
+The tax administrator will conduct the public tender [auction] at the above time and place unless it is necessary to adjourn in which case a further notice will be published.

 AND TAKE NOTICE that:

 1. The upset price for the taxable property is: dollars (\$).
-The upset price is the loppice for which the taxable property will be sold. west
+The upset price is the lowest price for which the taxable property will be sold.

-2. The public tender [or auction], including the conditions that are attached to the acceptance of an offer, be conducted in accordance with the procedures prescribed by the Council of the shall
+2. The public tender [or auction], including the conditions that are attached to the acceptance of an offer, shall be conducted in accordance with the procedures prescribed by the Council of the

-First Nation as set out in this notice.

-- 3. If at the public tender [or auction] there is no bid that is equal to or greater than the upset price, the First Nation will be deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price. - 4.
-The debtor may redeem the right to an assignment of the taxable property by paying to the First Nation the amount of the upset price plus three percent (3%), any time within three (3) months after the holding of the public tender [or auction] in respect of the taxable property (referred to as the "redemption period").
-Where the right to an assignment is redeemed, the First Nation will, without delay, repay to the bidder the amount of the bid. - 5.
-A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
+3. If at the public tender [or auction] there is no bid that is equal to or greater than the upset price, the First Nation will be deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price.

+4. The debtor may redeem the right to an assignment of the taxable property by paying to the First Nation the amount of the upset price plus three percent (3%), any time within three (3) months after the holding of the public tender [or auction] in respect of the taxable property (referred to as the "redemption period").
+Where the right to an assignment is redeemed, the First Nation will, without delay, repay to the bidder the amount of the bid.

+5. A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
 If the right to an assignment of the taxable property is not redeemed within the redemption period, then on the expiration of the redemption period, the First Nation will assign the taxable property to the highest bidder or to itself as the deemed purchaser, as applicable.
-The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the First Nations Land Management

-Act, as the case may be, of obtaining the interest or right constituting the taxable property.
+The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the First Nations Land Management Act, as the case may be, of obtaining the interest or right constituting the taxable property.